East Carolina Manuscript Collection

 We have made a strong effort to acquire and preserve the papers of missionaries who served around the world.
 Among the present holdings of the collection are papers of missionaries representing Anglican, Baptist, Episcopal, Methodist, Pentecostal, Presbyterian, and other denominations.
 Many of these dedicated men and women labored for thirty or forty years in Africa, China, Eastern Europe, Japan, Latin America and elsewhere.
 Their letters, diaries, and oral histories provide great insight into the cultural, political, and economic development of the countries in which they worked.

-In recent years we have become a lending academic repository for the preservation of materials pertaining to the U.S. Navy, maritime studies and naval collections from 1826 to the present.
+In recent years we have become a leading academic repository for the preservation of materials pertaining to the U.S. Navy, maritime studies and naval collections from 1826 to the present.
 Today our collection is one of the nation’s premiere repositories for research into World War II naval topics.
 The personal files and oral memoirs of hundreds of naval officers and enlisted personnel provide a comprehensive framework for understanding the nation’s rich naval heritage.
 To help assure the preservation of naval resources, the collection has cooperated with such organizations as the U.S. Navy Commanding Officers Association.

 Additional maritime collections include nineteenth and twentieth century records of shipbuilding firms located in transportation in general.

 Approximately one half of our collection’s holdings pertain in some way to the state of North Carolina and its people.
 Family-related personal papers cover the full spectrum of North Carolina life for a span of almost 200 years.
 Researchers can find information here on practically any topic of interest since 1800, including agriculture, coastal and environmental concerns, education, genealogy, literary activities, politics, religion, scientific pursuits, shipping and commerce, and social and cultural developments.